-Game solvers
+1.2 Game solvers

 For more than 70 years, since the beginning of computers, scientists have used games as a playground for artificial intelligence.
-Many games have been studied since then with various degree of success [28].
-During the nineties, thanks to a lot of the computational power, effective tree search algorithms and carefully crafted heuristics, the machines have been capable of defeating best human players in some popular two-player board games.
-Lately, with advances in machine learning via methods like neural networks, reinforcement learning or genetic programming, the machines no longer play like human players but, instead, developed their own strategies and ways to play games [16, 33].
+Many games have been studied since then with various degree of success [32].
+During the nineties, thanks to the increase in computational power, effective tree search algorithms and carefully crafted heuristics, the machines have been capable of defeating best human players in some popular two-player board games.
+Lately, with advances in machine learning via methods like neural networks, reinforcement learning or genetic programming, the machines no longer play like human players but, instead, developed their own strategies and ways to play games [16, 37].